Why Musicians Often Struggle with Substances

 Music‑assisted treatment in Austin

-Austin’s Recovery Unplugged integrates music into evidence‑based care and offers multiple levels: medical detox, residential, outpatient & intensive outpatient, PHP, medication‑assisted treatment, and telehealth.
+Austin has treatment options that integrate music into evidence‑based care and offers multiple levels: medical detox, residential, outpatient & intensive outpatient, PHP, medication‑assisted treatment, and telehealth.
 Facilities include comfortable living spaces and fully equipped music rooms, which can help artists engage in therapy without losing their creative identity.

-Choosing an Austin rehab
+Choosing an Austin rehab that fits a musician’s life

 Look for licensed, alcohol treatment centers in Austin that provide: